zoran-cuckovic/beautiful-jekyll/_posts/2019-04-07-intervisibility-qgis.md

 ![19-04-query.JPG]({{site.baseurl}}/figures/19-04-query.JPG)
 *Final layer query.*

 And finally, to select broken links we simply modify the criteria to NOT IN.
-Obviously, we need to remove the direction filter because we cannot know in advance which direction will be broken.
+We need to remove the direction filter because we cannot know in advance which direction will be broken.
 ```
 "Source" || "Target" NOT IN
 (select "Target" || "Source" from Intervisibility)